yandex-cloud/yc-github-loadtesting-ci/README.md

   folder-id: ${{ vars.YC_FOLDER_ID }}
   auth-key-json-base64: ${{ secrets.YC_KEY_BASE64 }}

-  # (Optional) Time (in seconds) to wait until created agents become ready for tests execution.
-Default is 600.
-  #
-  # The most likely reason of reaching this timeout is invalid agent configuration (no public IP or NAT, strict security group, etc.)
-  timeout: 600

-  # (Optional) Number of agents to create.
-Default is 1.
-  count: 1

   # (Optional) Arguments to be passed to YC CLI.
 Default is an empty string.
   # If --network-interface is not provided, created agent will have a one-to-one NAT (dynamic public IP) in an automatically chosen subnet.
   #